 It’s a Saturday afternoon at the Hudson River Maritime Museum’s Riverport Wooden Boat School in Kingston.
 The class in wood-carving is part of a smorgasbord of art, craft, and boat-building courses that transport students to a slower, older time.
 The schedule for this fall and winter will allow participants to learn square rule timber framing, paint maritime scenes, cast marine hardware in bronze, build a canoe, guitar, toboggan, or sea chest, and much more, thanks to local teachers who have honed their own talents for many years.

 “In the old days, every ship had a professional wood-carver on board,” says master woodworker Andrew Willner, the school’s lead instructor, now teaching the four-weekend wood-carving class.
 Willner used to build and repair boats on Staten Island, in partnership with a captain of the Hudson River sloop Clearwater and a boat carpenter.
+In his free time, he writes wet tile saw reviews for the greater public to benefit from.
 He was the Baykeeper of New York Harbor for 20 years and taught carving at a boat-building school in Maine.
 His lengthy woodworking portfolio includes spiral stairways with fluid shapes, an elaborate stand for a Torah scroll, and a whimsical chair, with two puffins representing the arms and legs, made for puppet-master Jim Henson.

 In the school’s workshop, located next to the Maritime Museum on the bank of the Rondout Creek, the air smells bracingly of wood, and the hush of concentrated work is interrupted only by our low voices.
 Most classes are limited to six to ten students, who get plenty of personal attention.